-

 Understanding Water-Resistant vs Waterproof

-When considering patio furniture, it's important to understand the difference between
+When considering patio furniture, it's important to understand the difference between water-resistant and waterproof.

 Water-resistant patio furniture is designed to handle occasional exposure to water, such as light rain or splashes from nearby activities.
 However, it may not be suitable for prolonged exposure or extreme weather conditions.